 - Roles are like GIS technician, GIS Analyst, GIS spatial analyst, GIS data specialist, GIS developers, and Architects.
 GIS Technicians work on the GUI based GIS software to build maps.
 GIS Analyst and Spatial data analyst work on the spatial data that is available and extracted through various sources.

 - GIS developers and architects work together with database engineers to build a robust GIS.
 GIS Architects is the one who creates the whole architecture, and this whole project or program is orchestrated by a GIS Project or a Program manager.

 - Companies like HERE are working on automobile navigation and advanced driving assistance systems.
 The organization is itself funded by a famous consortium of Daimler, BMW and Audi.

 - They are also integrating various maps to drone companies like DJI.

 - Apple and Google mostly work on the lower consumer crowd for desktop, phone and tablet experiences.
 TomTom is always a frontier in the field of GPS devices.
 They have various navigation devices to their name.

-The power of this system is always underestimated by many organizations and people.
+Many organizations and people always underestimate the power of this system.
 They think it’s an expensive setup with less ROI.
 However, companies and people who have mastered this domain are thriving in the market with an abundance of success.
 Companies like HERE Maps, Tele Atlas, Apple, Bing Maps and TomTom are fighting against the tech giants like ESRI and Google.
-GIS always will have immense investment but the organization investing in this will reap the benefits if things are planned with the proper approach.
+GIS always will have immense investment, but the organization investing in this will reap the benefits if things are planned with the proper approach.

 This is a guide to What is GIS?.
-Here we discuss the different features, working, applications of Geographic Information Systems along with advantages and disadvantages.
+Here we discuss the different features, working, applications of Geographic Information Systems, and advantages and disadvantages.
 You can also go through our suggested articles to learn more –